-We acquired a certain amount of KPL-716 drug substance from Biogen from which we produced KPL-716 drug product using a CMO.
-In addition, we have engaged CMOs to manufacture KPL-716 drug substance and drug product currently in use in our on-going clinical trials.
-We intend to use CMOs for development and scale-up work for any future clinical trials and eventual commercialization of KPL-716, if approved.
+We also have entered into an agreement with a CMO to produce mavrilimumab beyond our current inventory and have engaged CMOs to manufacture vixarelimab drug substance and drug product currently in use in our on-going clinical trials.
+We intend to use CMOs for development and scale-up work for any future clinical trials and eventual commercialization of mavrilimumab and vixarelimab, if approved.

-We engaged CMOs to produce our clinical drug substance for certain preclinical studies, but we intend to produce our preclinical product candidates for Phase 1 and Phase 2 studies in our own early stage manufacturing facilities.
+We have also engaged CMOs to produce our clinical drug substance for certain preclinical studies, but we intend to produce our preclinical product candidates for Phase 1 and Phase 2 studies in our own early stage manufacturing facilities.
 We plan to continue to use CMOs to produce the corresponding drug product clinical material.
 Longer-term, we expect to use CMOs to produce these product candidates for later-phase clinical studies and eventual commercialization, if approved.